EleutherAI/website/content-blog/year-two-full.md

 **Stability AI**: Most people who had experience working on text-to-image modeling were scooped up by Stability.
 While Stability supports them releasing their work open source, and some like Katherine continued to collaborate with people in EleutherAI, this work gradually shifted text-to-image research out of our server.

 **OpenAI**: Ben Wang joined OpenAI to work on language model research.
 Leo Gao joined OpenAI to continue his work on his alignment research agenda.
-Leo continues to contribute to alignment discussions and the alignment reading group in EleutherAI.
+Leo continues to contribute to alignment discussions in EleutherAI.

 ### Closing the Book on VQGAN-CLIP